-- Traumatic event, death or suicide - Exposure to a gruesome situation (e.g. blood, injuries) - Significant threat to safety, e.g. assault, threat to harm, hostage taking - Significant death or serious injury of a colleague or loved one.
+- Death, suicide or escape of an offender. - Exposure to a gruesome situation (e.g. blood, injuries). - Significant threat to safety, e.g. assault, threat to harm, hostage taking. - Significant death or serious injury of a colleague or loved one.

-Emotional distress within the normal range of human experience is not a critical incident.
+Emotional distress within the normal range of normal human experience is not a critical incident.
 Please contact Human Psychology to book an appointment for counselling if you are going through a personal crisis.
 If you or a family member are experiencing thoughts of self harm and there is an immediate threat to safety, call and request suitable emergency assistance.